 See more Expert Answers

-- Bodamer OA, et al. Neuromuscular junction disorders in newborns and infants. http://www.uptodate.com/home.
-Accessed May 8, 2015.
+- Bodamer OA.
+Neuromuscular junction disorders in newborns and infants. https://www.uptodate.com/contents/search.
+Accessed Feb.
+17, 2020.